Crosscap states and duality of Ising field theory in two dimensions: V. Crosscap correlators for the Ising CFT

 The simplest case ($n=1$) of \emph{Theorem 2} can be derived directly from \emph{Lemma 2} [Eq.~\eqref{eq:lemma-2-SM}]:

 The general case ($n \geq 1$) can be proved by induction.
 For instance, we prove the $n=2$ case below:

 where, in the second equality, we used the result for the $n=1$ case [Eq.~\eqref{eq:cross-Wick-2-simplest-case-SM}] by induction.
-We also used the definition of the normal-ordered vertex operators [Eq.~\eqref{eq:vertex-normal-order-SM}] and the Baker–Campbell–Hausdorff formula [Below Eq.~\eqref{eq:prove-lemma-2-SM}], along with the correlator
+We also used the definition of the normal-ordered vertex operators [Eq.~\eqref{eq:vertex-normal-order-SM}] and the Baker-Campbell-Hausdorff formula [Below Eq.~\eqref{eq:prove-lemma-2-SM}], along with the correlator